ikolokotronis/music-platform-api/README.md

 <!-- ABOUT THE PROJECT -->
 ### About The Project

-This is a REST API for a music platform with functionalities like tracks, posts, messages etc.
+This is a REST API for a music platform with functionalities like tracks, posts, conversations or users.

+#### Functionalities
+User can:
+* Create a personal account that can be updated
+* Create posts that have a crud functionality
+* Post tracks with an audio file attached, which also have a crud functionality
+* Send messages to other users and have conversations with them
+* View other users accounts/posts/tracks

 ### Built with